-Rabbi Moshe Saks is the Spiritual Leader of the Israel Center for Conservative Judaism, located in Flushing, NY., arriving at ICCJ from Scranton, PA, having served as the Rabbi of Temple Israel.
-He was formerly the spiritual leader of the Beth Tzedec Congregation, the largest synagogue in Alberta.
+Rabbi Moshe Saks is the Spiritual Leader of the Israel Center of Conservative Judaism, located in Flushing, NY, having previously served as the Rabbi of Temple Israel in Scranton, PA.
+He was formerly the spiritual leader of the Beth Tzedec Congregation, the largest synagogue in Alberta, Canada.
 Rabbi Saks was ordained at The Jewish Theological Seminary of America in 1981, at which time he also received his M.A. in Rabbinics.
 He previously attended Yeshiva University in New York, where he received a B.A. in History, and a B.H.L.
 (Bachelor of Hebrew Letters) in Jewish History.

-Rabbi Saks is married to Meira Shapiro Saks, the daughter of a Rabbi, and they have five children and six grandchildren.
+Rabbi Saks is married to Meira Shapiro Saks, the daughter of a Rabbi.
+They have five children and six grandchildren.

 Cantor Shiya Ribowsky began leading services soon after his Bar Mitzvah in 1978, at his father’s shul in Brooklyn.
 Surrounded by a family of chazzanim, Shiya grew up steeped in the melodies and nussach of the traditional Ashkenazi repertoire.